DavidKreplin/sorga_example/README.md

 # What is sorga_example
-Sorga_example is an example for configuring a simple Project with cmake.
-It includes, an example library, the configuration for Doxygen and testings
+Sorga_example is an example for configuring a simple software project with Cmake.
+It includes an example library, the configuration for Doxygen and testings.

 # Requirements
 - Cmake minimum version 2.8